MNLepage08/MNLepage08/README.md

 ## Hi there, I'm Marie-Noël Lepage    👋
 #####
   - Education in actuarial science, data science & machine learning and applied artificial intelligence.
-  -	Large-scale databases expertise in data collection, pre-processing, exploration, quantitative analysis, predictive modeling, visualization, and communication of results.
-  -	Curious, creative, critical thinker, appreciation to resolve complex problem.
-My attention to details brings added value especially with problem solving.

 <!--
 **MNLepage08/MNLepage08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.